 Things start to get serious in the specification stakes with Hilux Invincible.
 On the outside, LED lights all round and 18” 6 spoke alloy wheels give the truck some serious presence.
 In the cab heated seats and dual zone climate control make the environment even more comfortable, and the front and rear parking sensors will be appreciated by drivers who really want to avoid those little bumps and scrapes.
 If you want to make your new Hilux even more luxurious, take a look at Toyota’s tempting option list...

-Finally, Invincible X. You’ll notice some enhancements outside, but step into the cab and you’ll find black leather seats, a JBL premium sound system with 9 speakers, and that the touchscreen has satellite navigation added to it (although, smartphone integration is starting to make integrated nav less of a priority for some).
+Finally, Invincible X. You’ll notice some enhancements outside, but step into the cab and you’ll find black leather seats and the touchscreen has satellite navigation added to it (although, smartphone integration is starting to make integrated nav less of a priority for some).
 Blue ambient lighting, a power height adjustable driver’s seats and panoramic view monitor complete the Hilux’s range topper.

 Is It Still As Capable As The Old Model When It Comes To Loads?

 There’s little, if any change there.
 Most models have a payload over the all important 1000kg threshold, and you’ll benefit from a towing capacity of 3500kg on every truck.

 The standard warranty is 3 years or 60,000 miles, whichever comes first.
 However, with the new ‘Toyota Relax’ programme, you’ll receive a 12 month warranty extension with every service carried out by a main dealer, right up to the truck's 10th birthday, providing it hasn’t exceeded 100,000 miles.
 There are a few t&cs to take a look at, but, it’s certainly something for those thinking about a new pickup to consider.